Portuguese cuisine: Poultry

 Chicken, duck, turkey, red-legged partridge and quail are all elements of Portuguese cuisine.
 Dishes include frango no churrasco (chicken on churrasco), chicken piri-piri, cabidela rice, canja de galinha, and arroz de pato (duck rice), among others.

 Turkeys were only eaten for Christmas or on special occasions, such as wedding receptions or banquets.
 Until the 1930s, farmers from the outskirts of Lisbon would come around Christmastime to bring herds of turkeys to the city streets for sale.
 Nowadays, mass production in poultry farms makes these meats accessible to all classes.
 Bifes de peru, turkey steaks, have thus become an addition to Portuguese tables.

 Vegetables and starches

-Vegetables that are popular in Portuguese cookery include numerous cabbage and collard varieties, tomatoes, onions and peas.
-There are many starchy dishes, such as feijoada, a rich black bean stew with beef and pork, and açorda, a Portuguese bread soup; ’’cozido’’ stews with kale, white beans, red beans, Catarino and Bragançano, fava beans, black eyed beans; pumpkins like menina and porqueira varietals, are used in soups and soufflés.
+Vegetables that are popular in Portuguese cookery include numerous cabbage and collard varieties, sprouts (traditionally collected from turnips and different cabbage shoots) tomatoes, onions and peas.
+There are many starchy dishes, such as feijoada, a rich black bean stew with beef and pork, and açorda, a Portuguese bread soup.
+Numerous ’’cozido’’ stews are prepared from kale, white beans, red beans, Catarino and Bragançano, fava beans, black eyed beans.
+Several pumpkins like menina and porqueira varietals, are used in soups and soufflés.

 One of numerous vegetable and starch rich soups and broths is caurdo or caldo à Lavrador, a soup made of cabbage, red beans, potatoes, prosciutto chunks and wheat flour.